- Accordion

 - Make sure to list all registry dependencies in

 registryDependencies.
-A registry dependency is the name of the component in the registry eg.input,button,card, etc or a URL to a registry item eg.http://localhost:3000/r/editor.json. - Make sure to list all dependencies in
+A registry dependency is an item address such asbutton,@acme/input-form,acme/ui/buttonorhttp://localhost:3000/r/editor.json. - Make sure to list all dependencies in

 dependencies.
 A dependency is the name of the package in the registry eg.zod,sonner, etc. To set a version, you can use thename@versionformat eg.zod@^3.20.0. - Imports should always use the

-@/registrypath. eg.import { HelloWorld } from "@/registry/new-york/hello-world/hello-world" - Ideally, place your files within a registry item in
+@/registrypath. eg.import { HelloWorld } from "@/registry/default/hello-world/hello-world" - Ideally, place your files within a registry item in

 components,hooks,libdirectories.